 There are scholarships for students coming from certain countries, or studying in a particular field or for those who can demonstrate the ability to become a global ambassador for their target institution.

-Below is a list of the some of the biggest scholarship funds that you can apply to as an international student coming to study in the UK.
-This is not a complete list, but it is a good starting point to find a scholarship for you.
+Below is a list of the some of the scholarship funds that you can apply to as an international student coming to study in the UK.
+This is not a complete list, but it is a good starting point to help you find a scholarship for you.

-Sometimes universities will also set up scholarships for subjects that are in high demand such as nursing or healthcare.
-So if you are a bit unsure about what to study, it might be worth checking out which subjects there are scholarships for and choosing that way.
+Sometimes universities will also set up scholarships for subjects that are in high demand such as nursing or healthcare, AI or environmental concerns.

 Types of scholarships